White apologizes for comments on sexual misconduct lawsuit

 Reporters attempted to follow up about the lawsuit, but U.S. Snowboarding and Freeskiing event director Nick Alexakos shut them down.

-White immediately left the stage following the conference while reporters continued to question him.
+White immediately left the stage following the news conference while reporters continued to question him.

 ”I have to get to the medal ceremony,” he said while being ushered away by Alexakos.